starsareintherose/TNT_Script/README.md

 - `winclada.ss` includes data matrix and consensus tree and it can be read by winclada directly.

 - `winclada.tre` can be transferred to the acceptable format for WinClada by tnt2winclada and the output file can be put into Winclada with your tnt matrix file `filename` for mapping apomorphic characters and homoplasy.

-## Cite

-If you use this script, you **must** cite this script and cite [TNT](https://www.lillo.org.ar/phylogeny/tnt/).
-I kindly request that you acknowledge Guoyi Zhang in your Acknowledgements.
-This script follows MIT License.

 # Further information